M1racle-Heen/new_Project/README.md

-# Basic HTML/CSS One Page Portfolio Template
+# Basic HTML/CSS/JS Multiple Page, Photographer's Web Application

 ----
-## What is this portfolio template?
+## What is this Website?
-The [portfolio template](https://redacademy.github.io/html-css-design-template/) is designed to practice and explore basic HTML and CSS.
+The [Photographer's Web Application ](https://github.com/M1racle-Heen/new_Project.git) is designed for photographer John Doe, who wanted to introduce us to his professional photography.

-The template is a guide meant for you to explore and change to ✨*make it your own*✨
+In this repository main page is [hello.html](https://github.com/M1racle-Heen/new_Project/blob/main/hello.html) in this page you can get to know our Services,great examples of nature photos taken by John Doe,comments of some clients,you can also contact us.
+In the footer you can find us on social media and contact information.